DesignFrame/website-template/readme.md

 This works in the same fashion with themes, only instead of adding it to the `plugins`, you would add it to the `themes` directory when adding the new image.

+3. Restart your server with `docker-compose up -d`